The eROSITA Final Equatorial Depth Survey (eFEDS): X-ray emission around star-forming and quiescent galaxies at $0.05<z<0.3$: Matching procedure between simulated and observed galaxy samples

-It is complex to directly compare the results of the simulations e.g. from \citealt{Truong20} and \citealt{Oppenheimer2020} to those from our observations because, as a start, they are given at different redshifts ($z\sim0$ vs. median $z\sim0.2$), which correspond to a 2.5 Gyr difference in the age of the Universe.
-Secondly, the galaxy samples from the simulations at any given epoch are volume limited whereas those in GAMA are magnitude limited, with progressively larger fractions of more luminous and massive galaxies at higher redshifts (see Figure\ref{fig:GAMA:data}).
+To directly compare the results of the simulations for example from \citealt{Truong20} and \citealt{Oppenheimer2020} to those from our observations is a complex undertaking, first and foremost because they are given at different redshifts ($z\sim0$ vs. median $z\sim0.2$), which correspond to a 2.5 Gyr difference in the age of the Universe.
+Second, the galaxy samples from the simulations at any given epoch are volume limited whereas those in GAMA are magnitude limited, with progressively larger fractions of more luminous and massive galaxies at higher redshifts (see Figure\ref{fig:GAMA:data}).

-We hence construct simulated galaxy samples that are matched to the observed ones by finding, for each galaxy in the GAMA set, its simulated equivalent in TNG and EAGLE.
-We use simulated data from the TNG100 and Ref-L0100N1504 runs, which both encompass approximately 100 comoving Mpc a side.
+We therefore constructed simulated galaxy samples that are matched to the observed ones by finding, for each galaxy in the GAMA set, its simulated equivalent in TNG and EAGLE.
+We used simulated data from the TNG100 and Ref-L0100N1504 runs, which both encompass approximately 100 comoving Mpc a side.
 We consider only central galaxies, in line with the choices of Sect. \ref{subsec:centrals}.
-However, we do not replicate the methods adopted for the observed data, but simply identify as centrals those galaxies that occupy the lowest level of the gravitational potential of the simulated haloes identified with the Friends-of-Friends algorithm.
+However, we do not replicate the methods adopted for the observed data, but simply identify as centrals those galaxies that occupy the lowest level of the gravitational potential of the simulated haloes identified with the FoF algorithm.
 In TNG, we exclude objects with SubhaloFlag $\equiv0$ \citep[see][for more details]{nelson2019a}.
-The analog objects between the simulation outputs and the GAMA sample are found in the redshift, galaxy stellar mass, and sSFR parameter space.
+The analogous objects between the simulation outputs and the GAMA sample are found in the redshift, galaxy stellar mass, and sSFR parameter space.

 The match in redshift is done to the closest available simulation snapshot.
 In the $0.05<z<0.3$ range considered here, there are 18 data snapshots in TNG and 3 in EAGLE.

-As a fiducial choice, we assume that the stellar mass of GAMA galaxies inferred by \citet{Bellstedt2020MNRAS.498.5581B, Bellstedt2021MNRAS.503.3309B} are close to the total mass of a galaxy, i.e. is compatible with the sum of all the stellar particles that are gravitationally-bound to a simulated galaxy.
-However, this is probably not the case for centrals in massive haloes and so we bracket this uncertainty by also matching the samples assuming that the GAMA stellar masses correspond to the sum of the stellar particles that are gravitationally-bound to a simulated galaxy and within twice its stellar half-mass radius.
+As a fiducial choice, we assume that the stellar mass of GAMA galaxies inferred by \citet{Bellstedt2020MNRAS.498.5581B, Bellstedt2021MNRAS.503.3309B} is close to the total mass of a galaxy, i.e., is compatible with the sum of all the stellar particles that are gravitationally bound to a simulated galaxy.
+However, this is probably not the case for centrals in massive haloes and so we bracket this uncertainty by also matching the samples assuming that the GAMA stellar masses correspond to the sum of the stellar particles that are gravitationally bound to a simulated galaxy and within twice its stellar half-mass radius.